t-bast/lightning-docs/spam-prevention.md

 per-channel update to avoid a watchtower ressource DoS.
 A malicious counterparty continously updating a channel may force the victim to exhaust its watchtower credit, thus knocking-out victim revocation protection.

+If a malicious HTLC sender/relayer have to pay a fixed fee to the victim, it creates a higher bound on victim watchtower budget.
+Additional watchtower coverage beyond what this fixed fee afford has to be paid from victim pocket.

+Eltoo is likely to solve this issue by restraining watchtower per-update resource cost to a bandwidth one only.

 # Sources